shaundano/project-elephant/docs/Phase 3/index.md

-# Phase 3: KioskUser and Health Check
+# Phase 3: First Lambdas, DynamoDB, and Frontend

 ## Overview

-In this phase, we'll set up a dedicated KioskUser account that will only be able to access the Jitsi server (or whatever app), while OCAP runs in the background and captures desktop inputs.
-We'll also implement robust health check logic to ensure everything is ready when the user logs in.
+In this phase, we're going to set up API Gateway for the first time, which will establish API endpoints that we can hit from the frontend.
+These endpoints will call Lambda functions that modify our DynamoDB.
+If this sounds like gibberish to you, go back to the Introduction where we discuss various AWS services present in this project.

 ## What You'll Learn

-This phase covers creating a kiosk user and implementing health checks:
+This phase covers setting up the backend infrastructure and frontend integration:

-1. **[Creating KioskUser and Task Scheduler](kioskuser-task-scheduler.md)** - Create the KioskUser account and configure Task Scheduler
+1. **[DynamoDB](dynamodb.md)** - Create and configure the DynamoDB table for storing meeting data
-2. **[Get Meeting Link](get-meeting-link.md)** - Script to fetch meeting link from DynamoDB
-3. **[Health Check](health-check.md)** - Implement health check logic to warm up the EC2
-4. **[Master Launch, Invisible Shell, and Fallback](master-launch.md)** - Create launch scripts and invisible shell wrapper
-5. **[Autologon](autologon.md)** - Configure automatic login for KioskUser
+2. **[Frontend](frontend.md)** - Set up the frontend interface and understand the data flow
+3. **[Schedule-meeting Lambda](schedule-meeting-lambda.md)** - Create the Lambda function to handle meeting scheduling
+4. **[API Gateway and Testing](api-gateway.md)** - Set up API Gateway endpoints and test with CloudWatch

 ## Expected Outcome

 By the end of this phase, you should have:

-- A KioskUser account configured with proper permissions
+- A DynamoDB table configured for storing meeting data
-- Task Scheduler configured for KioskUser
+- A frontend interface for scheduling meetings
-- Scripts to fetch meeting links from DynamoDB
-- Health check system to ensure EC2 is ready
-- Master launch script with invisible shell wrapper
-- Fallback launch script for workstation unlock
-- Autologon configured for automatic KioskUser login
+- A Lambda function that processes meeting requests
+- API Gateway endpoints connected to your Lambda
+- Ability to test and monitor Lambda executions via CloudWatch

 ---

-**Let's get started with [Creating KioskUser and Task Scheduler →](kioskuser-task-scheduler.md)**
+**Let's get started with [DynamoDB →](dynamodb.md)**